okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 1. `src/get_family_names.py` gets the names of the parents of congresspeople from the congress website and saves them to `data/YYYY-MM-DD-congressperson_relatives.xz` (and it may save some data to `data/YYYY-MM-DD-congressperson_relatives_raw.xz` in case it fails to parse the names)

+##### Federal Budget

+1. `src\fetch_federal_budget_datasets.py` downloads datasets files of agreements made with Federal Budget and their related amendments.
+The script gets the lastest version available for each dataset, unpacks, translates columns and saves them into `data/`.
+The files are named as follows:
+ - Agreements:  `YYYY-MM-DD-agreements.xz`
+ - Amendments: `YYYY-MM-DD-amendments.xz`

+##### Companies and Non-Profit Entities with sanctions (CEIS, CEPIM and CNEP).

+1. `src\fetch_federal_sanctions.py` downloads all three datasets files (CEIS, CEPIM and CNEP) from official source.
+The script gets the lastest version available for each dataset, unpacks, translates columns and saves them into `data/`.
+The files are named as follows:
+ - CEIS: `YYYY-MM-DD-inident-and-suspended-companies.xz`
+ - CEPIM:  `YYYY-MM-DD-impeded-non-profit-entities.xz`
+ - CNEP: `YYYY-MM-DD-national-register-punished-companies.xz`

 ### Datasets (`data/`)

 Here we explain what are the datasets inside `data/`.
 They are not part of this repository, but downloaded with the scripts from `src/`.
 Most files are `.xz` compressed CSV.